A classification of postcritically finite Newton maps: Introduction

 \begin{definition}[Newton map] A rational function $f:\widehat{\C}\to\widehat{\C}$ is called a \emph{Newton map} if there is some complex polynomial $p(z)$ so that $f(z)=z-\frac{p(z)}{p'(z)}$ for all $z\in\mathbb{C}$. \end{definition}

 Denote such a Newton map by $N_p$.
 Newton maps of degree 1 and 2 are trivial and thus excluded from our entire discussion.

 Note that $N_p$ is precisely the function that is iterated when Newton's method is used to find the roots of the polynomial $p$.
 Each root of $p$ is an attracting fixed point of the Newton map, and the point at infinity is a repelling fixed point.
 The algebraic number of roots of $p$ is the degree of $p$, while the geometric number of roots of $p$ (ignoring multiplicities) equals the degree of $N_p$.
-The space of degree $d$ Newton maps considered up to affine conjugacy has $d-2$ degrees of freedom, given by the location of the $d$ roots of $p$ after normalization.
-The space of degree $d$ complex polynomials up to affine conjugacy has $d-1$ degrees of freedom, given by the $d+1$ coefficients after normalization.
-Thus it is clear that Newton maps form a substantial subclass of rational maps.
-All the finite fixed points of a postcritically finite Newton map are in fact superattracting, and this only occurs when all roots of $p$ are simple.
+The space of degree $d$ Newton maps considered up to affine conjugacy has $d-2$ degrees of freedom, given by the location of the $d$ roots of $p$ after affine conjugation.
+The space of degree $d$ complex polynomials up to affine conjugacy has $d-1$ degrees of freedom, given by the $d+1$ coefficients after affine conjugation.
+Thus it is clear that Newton maps form a substantial subclass of rational maps, making the combinatorial classification all the more remarkable.
+A brief summary of ``extended Newton graphs'' is given below in the introduction, where it should be noted that arbitrary choices must be made in the construction of so-called ``Newton rays'' with the result that there is no unique extended Newton graph associated with a Newton map.
+The abstract graph definition and combinatorial equivalence are given in Definitions \ref{Def_AbstractExtNewtGraph} and \ref{Def_ThurstonEquivalenceAbstExtGraphs}).

+\begin{maintheorem}[Classification of postcritically finite Newton maps] There is a natural bijection between the set of postcritically finite Newton maps (up to affine conjugacy) and the set of abstract extended Newton graphs (up to combinatorial equivalence) so that for every abstract extended Newton graph $(\Sigma, f)$, the associated postcritically finite Newton map has the property that any associated extended Newton graph is equivalent to $(\Sigma,f)$. \end{maintheorem}

-An important first theorem on Newton maps is the following characterization of Newton maps in terms of fixed point multipliers.
+In the study of Newton maps, an important first theorem is the following characterization in terms of fixed point multipliers.

 \begin{proposition}[Head's theorem]\cite{He} A rational map $f$ of degree $d\geq 3$ is a Newton map if and only if for each fixed point $\xi\in\C$, there is an integer $m\geq 1$ so that $f'(\xi)=(m-1)/m$. \end{proposition}